gem-storm/smrs-guide/README.md

 ## Making a mask

+It's worth noting that masking is only really needed for low-fps inputs such as 120-180fps, or if you are using Flowblur.
 - Download Paint.net from https://getpaint.net.
 - Take a screenshot of your video (make sure the resolution matches and the HUD is visible).
 - Open the screenshot in Paint.net.